 Serger machines are primarily used for making garments, but these versatile machines have a whole host of other uses.

 They are super effective for quilting and home decor projects such as pillows and table linens.

 Sergers also handle sewing tricky fabrics such as knits much better than a regular zigzag or stretch stitch, as well as enabling you to sew tight, rolled hems on delicate fabrics, or to create decorative ruffles.

 In short, they are wonderful multi-purpose tools for sewing.

 Can A Serger Replace A Normal Sewing Machine?

-Sergers are outstanding and incredibly useful machines which make a valuable addition to any serious sewist’s toolkit, but in most cases they cannot replace a regular sewing machine.
+Sergers are outstanding and incredibly useful machines which make a valuable addition to any serious sewist’s toolkit, but in most cases they cannot replace a regular modern sewing machine.

 Sergers are fabulous at what they do, but there are lots of things they are simply not capable of, such as sewing buttonholes and zippers, embroidery, and topstitching.